A Guide to Latin Cuisines in Florida

 In Florida, your taste buds can travel to South America and Central America without leaving the comfort of the Sunshine State.
 Love spicy food?
 Looking for a meat mecca?
 Pining for seafood?

-Grilled meats -- and lots of it -- are the main attraction at Argentinian eateries.
+Grilled meats -- and lots of it -- are the main attraction at Argentinian cuisine.
 An asado platter with blood sausages, pork sausages (called chorizo), sweetbreads, pinwheel sausages (the tall, thin brother of chorizo), chicken, short ribs, steak, intestines or kidneys will likely arrive on its own grill pan at your table.
 You might even be treated to a slice of grilled provolone cheese – crisp on the outside, with an oozy center.
 A salad will help cut the carnivore richness, as will chimichurri, a sauce of herbs, garlic and vinegar.
 Russian salad, a potato salad with green olives, also is popular.

 Walk into a Brazilian steakhouse, called a churrascaria, and don’t worry about a menu.
 There isn’t one.
 The food is served rodizio style, a lavish all-you-can-eat feast where servers come to your table with skewers of fired meats, and slice it onto your plate.
 Savor filet mignon, churrasco (flank steak), sausage and chicken wrapped in bacon.
 (You turn over a little card at your table to signal servers when you want more.)
 Help yourself to an expansive salad bar, with traditional sides like rice and beans, Brazilian rice, a yellow rice seasoned with meat, or classic Brazilian sweets like papaya mousse or cream.